-Credit cards come with a number of rates and fees that cardholders should be aware of; at the top of the list is the finance charge.
+Credit cards come with many rates and fees that cardholders should be aware of, and at the top of the list is the finance charge.
 It is one of the most common charges associated with every credit card, but many cardholders don’t know what it is or how it impacts the amount they pay each month.

-A credit card’s finance charge is defined as the interest fee charged on revolving credit accounts.
-It is directly linked to a credit card’s annual percentage rate (APR) and is calculated based on the cardholder’s balance.
+A credit card’s finance charge is the interest fee charged on revolving credit accounts.
+It is directly linked to a card’s annual percentage rate and is calculated based on the cardholder’s balance.

-Most cardholders aren’t aware of finance charges until they purchase an item, then allow a portion of their balance to carry over to the next month.
-It is at this point that the charge kicks in.
+Most cardholders aren’t aware of finance charges until they purchase an item.
+When they allow a portion of their balance to carry over to the next month, the charge kicks in.

-Finance charges were created as a convenience charge of sorts — a penalty the credit card company is imposing for not forcing you to pay your balance in full every month.
-This means, as long as you carry a balance, you will face a finance charge.
+Finance charges act as a convenience charge of sorts — a penalty that the credit card company imposes for not forcing you to pay your balance in full every month.
+In short, as long as you carry a balance, you will face a finance charge.

-The finance charge is generally calculated by dividing your APR by 12 (for the number of months in your billing cycle) then multiplying the resulting credit card rate by your outstanding balance.
+Unlike a mortgage or vehicle loan that has a predetermined repayment plan, credit card finance charges can change from month to month.
+The finance charge is generally calculated by dividing your APR by 365.
+Then, you multiply the resulting credit card rate by your outstanding balance.
 Unfortunately, this is where the generalities stop.